DajoFrey/mipgen/README.md

 - no-mipmap option

 ## Note
-- currently linux only, windows planned
+- currently linux only, windows only on request
 - input must have png format

 ## Detailed Info